tbembersimeao/redcap-external-modules/docs/official-documentation.md

-saveFile($filePath[, $pid]) | Saves a file and returns the new edoc id. setDAG($record, $dagId) | Sets the DAG for the given record ID to given DAG ID. setData($record, $fieldName, $values) | Sets the data for the given record and field name to the specified value or array of values. setProjectSetting($key,&nbsp;$value&nbsp;[,&nbsp;$pid]) | Set the setting specified by the key to the specified value for this project (override the systemwide setting).
-In most cases the project id can be detected automatically, but it can optionaly be specified as the third parameter instead. setProjectSettings($settings[, $pid]) | Saves all project settings (to be used with getProjectSettings).
+saveFile($filePath[, $pid]) | Saves a file and returns the new edoc id. setDAG($record, $dagId) | Sets the DAG for the given record ID to given DAG ID. setData($record, $fieldName, $values) | Sets the data for the given record and field name to the specified value or array of values. setProjectSetting($key,&nbsp;$value&nbsp;[,&nbsp;$pid]) | Set the setting specified by the key to the specified value for this project.
+In most cases the project id can be detected automatically, but it can optionally be specified as the third parameter instead. setProjectSettings($settings[, $pid]) | Saves all project settings (to be used with getProjectSettings).
 Useful for cases when you may create a custom config page or need to overwrite all project settings for an external module. setSystemSetting($key,&nbsp;$value) | Set the setting specified by the key to the specified value systemwide (shared by all projects). validateSettings($settings) | Override this method in order to validate settings at save time.
 If a non-empty error message string is returned, it will be displayed to the user, and settings will NOT be saved.